Acrosticc/AcroMod/README.md

 # AcroMod

-**AcroMod** is a lightweight Tampermonkey userscript for **RLSimulator**, designed to add useful quality-of-life features and an in-page menu while keeping the experience simple and unobtrusive.
+**AcroMod** is a lightweight Tampermonkey userscript for **RLSimulator**, adding useful quality-of-life features and an in-page menu while keeping the experience simple and unobtrusive.

 > ℹ️ **Staff Awareness:** RLSimulator staff are aware of AcroMod and its use by players.

-## Features
+## ✨ Features

 ### 🎛️ In-Page Menu